joshuajerome/Gatling-PPDM/READMORE.md

 	To see all dependencies and plugins, see [pom.xml](https://github.com/joshuajerome/Gatling-PPDM/blob/master/pom.xml).
 - ### run.bat
 	_**run.bat**_ is the batch script on which the project runs and is required for the functionality of this project.
 For instructions and examples on how to format _**run.bat**_, see [prequisites](https://github.com/joshuajerome/Gatling-PPDM/blob/master/READMORE.md#prerequisites).

+- ### Results and Debugging

+	Once _**run.bat**_ finished running, a file location will be printed on the same terminal window.
+This same file location can be found on the path ```/target/gatling/testing-{time stamp}```.
+Furthermore, after the test is complete, an **error.log** file is created. **error.log** is the result of
+	**logback-test.xml** whose root level is set to _**debug**_.
+Due to the large size of **error.log**, this file is ignored in **.gitignore**, and will only be available after a test has been run.

+	Again, due to the vast size of **error.log**, the file is overwritten every run.
+To store the **error.log** of several runs, set the _append_ status to true in **logback-test.xml**.

+	Through the performance testing process, three types of errors/exceptions seem to rise in correlation with a large thread/request count:
+	1. 500: netty handler timeout exception
+	2. Handshake timeout exception
+		- Occurs if handshake duration exceeds handshake duration set within **gatling.conf**.
+Within our tests, the largest recorded handshake timeout is ~22 seconds running 5000 **POST** requests.
+To avoid this exception, _handshake timeout_ duration is set to 50000 milliseconds in **gatling.conf**.
+	3. jnc Closed Socket Exception.
+		- Occurs about 1/50 tests ran.
+Reason: System forcefully kills connections just after they've been opened.
+This exception is a bug with Gatling tool and there currently does not seem to be a workaround this exception.

 [(back to top)](https://github.com/joshuajerome/Gatling-PPDM/blob/master/READMORE.md#gatling-ppdm-further-documentation)